-Originally, a part of the Bagotville Estate, the National Agricultural Society accepted a government offer of land to establish new showgrounds in Ascot Vale in 1882, and the first show occurred on December 21, 1883.
-The railway station opened November 7, 1883.
+Part of the Bagotville Estate.
+The National Agricultural Society accepted a government offer of land to establish new showgrounds in Ascot Vale in 1882 and the first show occurred on 21 Dec 1883.
+The Railway station opened on 7 November 1883.

-The Uplands Road Church, built on the original Magdala Estate, North Essendon, was named Strathmore in 1938 in memory of Theodore Napier, the original landowner, whose family originated from Glenbervie, near Strathmore, and to honour the reigning queen, Elizabeth (nee Bowes-Lyon) who was a daughter of the Earl of Strathmore.
+The Uplands Road Church, built on the original Rosebank Estate, North Essendon, was named Strathmore in 1938 in memory of Mr. Thomas Napier, the original landowner, and to honour the reigning Queen.
+Strathmore is a County in Scotland situated close to the County of Glenbervie, from whence the Napier Family originated, and where resides the Earl of Strathmore.

-When it first opened on October 28, 1890, the local railway station was known as North Essendon, but it was renamed Strathmore on March 1, 1955, following a request from a Deputation of Broadmeadows Councillors.
+The North Essendon Railway Station was opened 28 Oct 1890 and was renamed Strathmore on 1 March 1955, following a request from a Deputation of Broadmeadows Councillors.

-The Temperance Movement, which was advocated for moderation with or abstinence from alcohol, reached a new peak of strength in the 1880s.
-Based on previous Temperance Townships overseas and in New South Wales, a covenant was placed on each block, forbidding the brewing of, storage or sale of alcoholic beverages.
-The streets were named after prominent members of the Temperance Movement or the Total Abstinence Society.
-Developers retaliated by erecting hotels outside but at each apex of the township – the Union Hotel, the Waterloo Cup Hotel and the now-demolished Grand National.
+Area on the west side of Union Road (bounded by Epsom Road, Maribyrnong Road and Union Road).
+In 1882 this was subdivided into 359 villa lots and advertised for sale as Temperance Township.
+The Temperance Movement was very strong in the 1880s.
+Based on previous Temperance Townships overseas and in NSW, a covenant was placed on each block forbidding the brewing of, storage or sale of alcoholic beverages.
+The streets were named after prominent members of the Temperance Movement or Total Abstinence Society.
+Developers retaliated by erecting hotels outside but at each apex of the township.

 Temperance Hall was opened on April 29, 1891.
 The building was purchased by the St Mary’s Catholic Church in 1916 and then became known as St Mary’s Hall.
 Until it was destroyed by fire in February 1974, it was used as a church and school hall.

-In 1899, the Flemington House mansion and property were purchased by Henry Madden (1855-1928).
-Having worked supplying horses to the Indian Army, Madden renamed his residence Travancore after the former Indian Princely State of Travancore.
-When subdividing the estate in 1918 as the Travancore Estate, Madden named the streets after Indian places.
+In 1899 the Flemington House mansion and property was purchased by Henry Madden (1855 – 1928).
+He was engaged in supplying horses to the Indian Army.
+He renamed his residence Travancore after the former Indian Princely State of Travancore.
+When subdividing the estate in 1918 as the Travancore Estate, Madden named the streets after places in India.
 The Essendon Council approved the name for the residential district in 1925.

 Read Fine Homes to learn more about Flemington House.